BeCracked/GraphLearning/README.md

 ### Comment: Number of closed walks of length k (Closed Walk Kernel)

-According to literature (https://users.monash.edu/~gfarr/research/slides/Minchenko-RSPlanTalk.pdf), the number of closed walks of length k in G equals the trace of the adjacency matrix of G which is exponentiated by k.
-We used this formula to calculate for the closed walk kernel.
+According to literature (https://users.monash.edu/~gfarr/research/slides/Minchenko-RSPlanTalk.pdf), the number of closed walks of length k in G equals the trace of the adjacency matrix of G which is exponentiated by k (it considers the eigenvalues of the adjacency matrix of G).
+We used this formula for the closed walk kernel.

 ### Comment: Choice of maximal length l (Closed Walk Kernel)

-Since the formula we use considers the eigenvalues of a given graph G, which is dependent on the number of nodes in G, we investigated how large the graphs in the datasets are.
-We observed that some are very small (2 - 100 nodes) and some have over thousand nodes.
-Since the size of the graphs vary a lot, we decided in the end to set the maximal length to 100.
+Since the formula we used considers the eigenvalues of a given graph G, which is dependent on the number of nodes in G, we investigated how large the graphs in the datasets are.
+We observed that some are very small (two to more than a hundred nodes) and some have over thousand nodes.
+Since the size of the graphs vary a lot, we decided in the end to set the maximal length of the closed walks to 100.